Condor-1/secure-homelab-stack/README.md

 ![Tailscale Dashboard](screenshots/tailscale-dashboard.png)

-The Tailscale dashboard was mainly used to manage connected devices, test remote connectivity, and configure access control between administrative and non-administrative systems.
+The Tailscale dashboard was mainly used to manage connected devices, test remote connectivity, and configure access control between administrative and non-administrative systems

 ---

 ## Security Considerations:-